 Table 2-5 Lights and their descriptions

-Component Description (1) ወ Power light On: The computer is on.
-Blinking: The computer is in the Sleep state, a power-saving state.
-The computer shuts off power to the display and other unneeded components.
-Off: The computer is off or in Hibernation.
-Hibernation is a power-saving state that uses the least amount of power.
-(2) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
-(3) Ø Mute light On: Computer sound is off.Off: Computer sound is on.
+Comp onent Description (1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
+(2) 4 ⊘ Mute light On: Computer sound is off.Off: Computer sound is on.